Moinuddinchhipa/Category_Product_CRUD_Operation_SpringBoot/README.md

 # Category_Product_CRUD_Operation_SpringBoot

-# Category and Product CRUD API with Spring Boot

 This project implements a RESTful API for managing categories and products, with a one-to-many relationship between them.
 It uses Spring Boot, JPA/Hibernate, and a relational database (MySQL).